Can you get life insurance life insurance if you have health problems?

 How to Qualify for Life Insurance with Bad Health or Pre-Existing Conditions

-Even with health challenges, life insurance isn’t out of reach — you just need to know your options.
+Even with health challenges, life insurance with bad health isn’t out of reach—you just need to understand your options.
 Some policies are easier to qualify for than others, and each insurance company treats pre-existing conditions differently.
-Depending on your situation, you may qualify for term or permanent coverage, no-exam policies, or guaranteed issue plans for high-risk applicants.
+Depending on your situation, you may qualify for life insurance for people with poor health through term or permanent coverage, no-exam policies, or guaranteed issue plans for high-risk applicants.
 Below, we break down the main types of coverage, explain what to expect in underwriting, and show you how to find the best plan for your health and budget.

 Best Life Insurance Options for People With Bad Health